Jeff Skoll, Founder and Chairman

 In 2009, Skoll founded the Skoll Global Threats Fund.
 Its initial focus is on five global issues that, if unchecked, could bring the world to its knees: climate change, water scarcity, pandemics, nuclear proliferation and Middle East conflict.

 Jeff founded Participant Media in 2004 with the belief that a story well told has the power to inspire and compel social change.
 Participant’s films are accompanied by social action and advocacy campaigns to engage people on the issues addressed in the films.
-Jeff has served as Executive Producer on over 33 films to date, which have collectively received a total of 5 Academy Awards® and 22 nominations.
-Participant’s films include, among others, Good Night, and Good Luck, North Country, Syriana, An Inconvenient Truth, The Kite Runner, Charlie Wilson’s War, The Visitor, The Cove, Countdown to Zero, Waiting for’ Superman’, Food, Inc., The Help, and Contagion.
+Jeff has served as Executive Producer on over 45 films to date, which have collectively received a total of 7 Academy Awards® and 36 nominations.
+Participant’s films include, among others, Good Night, and Good Luck, North Country, Syriana, An Inconvenient Truth, The Kite Runner, Charlie Wilson’s War, The Visitor, The Cove, Countdown to Zero, Waiting for Superman, Food, Inc., The Help, Contagion, The Best Exotic Marigold Hotel, Lincoln, No, and The Square.

 In 2009, Participant launched its digital hub TakePart.com, an on-line Social Action Network™ that engages people in the major issues which shape their lives.
 TakePart launched a digital magazine on MSN and a YouTube network in 2012.